xbeat/Machine-Learning/README.md

 De-normalized data refers to a data structure where redundant information is intentionally added to improve query performance or simplify data handling.
 This approach contrasts with normalized data, which aims to reduce redundancy.

+## Machine Learning System Design

+What is the Machine Learning Problem?

+Machine learning problems typically involve tasks where a system learns patterns from data to make predictions or decisions.
+These problems can range from classification and regression to clustering and anomaly detection.

 ## Matrix-based Rank Adaptation (MoRA) in Python

 Introduction to Matrix-based Rank Adaptation (MoRA)